1. FORMATION AND ACCEPTANCE

 “Affiliate” means an entity that directly or indirectly controls, is controlled by, or is under common control with a Party, where “control” means ownership of more than fifty percent (50%) of the voting rights or the power to direct management.

-“Authorized Users” means individuals (employees and contractors of Customer) authorized by Customer to use the Application for Customer’s internal business purposes.
-Each Authorized User must be identified by unique account that cannot be shared.
-The Authorized User is responsible for the security and confidentiality of the information accessed in the Solution.
+“Authorized Users” means individuals, including employees, consultants, contractors or other persons authorized by Customer to access and use the Software or Connected Services for Customer’s internal business purposes and within the scope of this Agreement and the applicable Order Form.
+Each Authorized User must be identified by a unique account that cannot be shared.
+The Authorized User is responsible for the security and confidentiality of the information accessed in the Software.

 “CPI” means the Swedish Consumer Price Index (Konsumentprisindex) as published by Statistics Sweden (SCB).